 Rob Pizem's blog.
-This blog is about my life, my family and my rock climbing adventures.
-I like to hike, mountain climb, boulder and traditional climb.
+This blog is about my family, my training and my rock climbing adventures.
+I like to rock climb, boulder and be outdoors.
 One of my favorite things to do is to establish new climbs in new areas.

 June 4, 2012